What Is Radicchio?

 Orange Radicchio Salad Recipe

 This week I am sharing my Orange Radicchio Salad which is radicc-ulously easy to make (sorry, couldn’t help myself!).
-The salad is refreshing and bright, a great contrast with a hearty autumn stew or pasta or rich roasted meat like duck confit.
+The salad is refreshing and bright, a great contrast with a hearty fall or winter dinner.
+A great pair would be Pasta with Panna Sauce from Girl with a Spatula, a rich stew or rich roasted meat like duck confit.
 Radicchio and other chicories are at their flavourful fresh best in the cooler months so if you haven’t tried it, now is the best time.
 And a bonus?
 This salad recipe will only take you 5-10 minutes 🙂 If you like orange but aren’t sure about the chicory, you might also like this Orange Salad Dressing recipe.

 Grilled Radicchio Recipe